Are you interested in media production and have strong creative skills? If yes, a film, stage, and television director career is perfect for you!

 In their late career (20 years and above): AU$100,000 p.a.

 The scope of the film stage and television direction is infinite.
-We can say the demand for these professionals is only increasing over time, and there is no better time than now to get started.
+The demand is increasing over time for this profession, and there is no better time to start than now.

 Being a competitive field, along with formal education, aspirants need to work hard to achieve perfection in cinematography, visual storytelling, and direction skills to make a successful career.